onnx/onnx/docs/Operators.md

 ### <a name="OptionalGetElement"></a><a name="optionalgetelement">**OptionalGetElement**</a>

-  Outputs the element in the optional-type input'.
-It is an error if the input value does not have an element " "and the behavior is undefined in this case."
+  Outputs the element in the optional-type input.
+It is an error if the input value does not have an element and the behavior is undefined in this case.

 #### Version